Home > HVAC > How to Control Air Conditioner Humidity & Stay Cool

 Think of your air filter as the lungs of your HVAC system.
 During humid summers, it’s working overtime to trap dust, pollen, and other particles from the heavy, moisture-laden air.
 A dirty, clogged filter restricts airflow, forcing your AC to work much harder to pull air through.
 This strain not only reduces cooling power but can also lead to expensive repairs down the line.
 To keep your system breathing easy, make it a habit to check your air filter every 30 days and replace it if it’s dirty.
 A clean filter is one of the easiest and most effective ways to support your AC’s performance.

-Keep Your Condensate Drain Clear
+Keep Your Condensate Drain Line Clear

 Your air conditioner doesn’t just cool the air; it also removes a lot of moisture.
 This moisture, called condensate, collects and flows out of your home through a small pipe known as the condensate drain line.
 If this line gets clogged with algae, mold, or debris, the water has nowhere to go.
 It can back up into your system, causing water damage to your home and potentially shutting down your AC unit altogether.
 Checking this drain line is a key part of our Service Maintenance Programs, as a clear line is essential for your system to manage humidity properly and prevent serious issues.

-Clean and Inspect Evaporator Coils
+Check and Clean Your Evaporator Coils

 Inside your indoor AC unit are the evaporator coils, which are responsible for absorbing heat and moisture from your home’s air.
 Over time, these coils can get covered in a layer of dust and grime.
 This buildup acts like an insulator, making it much harder for the coils to do their job.
 The result?
 Your AC has to run longer and harder to cool your home, struggling to lower the humidity.
 Cleaning evaporator coils requires special tools and expertise to avoid damaging the delicate fins.
 Professional residential HVAC maintenance ensures they are cleaned correctly, restoring your system’s efficiency.

-Seal and Insulate Your Ductwork
+Seal and Insulate Your Home’s Ductwork

 Your ductwork is the delivery system for all that cool, comfortable air.
 If you have leaks, cracks, or poor connections in your ducts, a significant amount of that conditioned air can escape into your attic, crawlspace, or walls.
 At the same time, hot, humid air can be pulled into the ducts, reintroducing moisture and forcing your AC to work even harder.
 Sealing and insulating your ductwork ensures that the air your system works so hard to cool and dehumidify actually makes it into your living spaces.
 This single step can dramatically improve your system’s performance and lower your energy costs.